 The Maxim Bylaws have certain requirements for providing advance notice of the introduction by shareholders of business to be transacted at annual shareholders' meetings.
-For any such proposal properly to be brought before an annual meeting, a shareholder of record, on the date both of giving such notice and of determining shareholders entitled to vote at the annual meeting, must corporate Secretary, as provided in a proper written form to the company's corporate Secretary, as provided in the Maxim Bylaws.
-To be timely, a shareholder's notice to the Secretary must be delivered to or mailed and received at the company's principal executive offices not less than 60 nor more than 90 days prior to the date of the annual meeting of shareholders, provided, however, that if less than 70 days' notice or prior public disclosure of the date of the meeting is given to shareholders, notice by the shareholder to be timely must be so received not later than the close of business on the tenth day mailed or such public disclosure of the date of the annual meeting was mailed or such public disclosure of the date of the annual meeting was mailed or such public disclosure of the date of the annual meeting was mailed or such public disclosure of the date of the annual meeting was mailed or such public disclosure of the date of the annual meeting was mailed or such public disclosure of the date of the annual meeting was made, whichever occurs first.
+For any such proposal properly to be brought before an annual meeting, a shareholder of record, on the date both of giving such notice and of determining shareholders entitled to vote at the annual meeting, must give timely notice of such proposal in a proper written form to the company's corporate Secretary, as provided in the Maxim Bylaws.
+To be timely, a shareholder's notice to the Secretary must be delivered to or mailed and received at the company's principal executive offices not less than 60 nor more than 90 days prior to the date of the annual meeting of shareholders, provided, however, that if less than 70 days' notice or prior public disclosure of the date of the meeting is given to shareholders, notice by the shareholder to be timely must be so received not later than the close of business on the tenth day following the day on which such notice of the date of the annual meeting was mailed or such public disclosure of the date of the annual meeting was mailed or such public disclosure of the date of the annual meeting was made, whichever occurs first.

-The Maxim Bylaws require that a shareholder's notice include (i) a description of the proposed business and the reasons for conducting such business, (ii) the name and record address of such shareholder, (iii) the class and number of shares that are owned beneficially or of record by such shareholder, (iv) a description of any financial or other interest of each such shareholder in the proposal, and (v) a representation that such shareholder intends to appear in person or by proxy at the annual meeting to bring such business before the meeting.
+The Maxim Bylaws require that a shareholder's notice include (i) a description of the proposed business and the reasons for conducting such business, (ii) the name and record address of such shareholder, (iii) the class and number of shares that are owned beneficially or of record by such shareholder, (iv) a description of any financial or other interest of each such shareholder in the proposal, and (v) a representation that such shareholder interest or by proxy at the annual meeting to bring such business before the meeting.